How to Back Up and Restore MariaDB Databases From the Command line

 Hint

-If you want to automatically record the time when database is backed up, add the following text into the backup filename.
+If you want to automatically record the time when the database is backed up, add the following text to the backup filename.

 Like this